What Is an Accelerated Degree Program?

 Learn more about our editorial process

 Most undergraduate students spend more than four years earning their bachelor’s degrees.
 According to the National Center for Education Statistics, the average student spends 52 months on their bachelor’s degree.
-For students looking to graduate more quickly, accelerated degree programs offer a faster path to a college degree.
+With an accelerated program, however, you can shorten the time it takes to earn your degree.

 How Do Accelerated Degree Programs Work?

-The structure of an accelerated program varies.
-Some programs offer classes on an accelerated term, while others offer more terms per year or higher course loads.
-Accelerated bachelor’s programs may require students to possess transfer credits, but typically accelerated programs set the same admission requirements as traditional programs.
+The structure of accelerated programs can vary.
+Some programs offer classes on an accelerated semester term, while others offer more terms per year or higher course loads.
+Accelerated bachelor’s programs may require students to bring in transfer credits, but typically, accelerated programs set the same admission requirements as traditional programs.

-Students can also save money with an accelerated program.
-Many schools charge by credit, so the cost depends on the program.
+Many schools charge by credit, so the cost depends on the program and how many credits you transfer in.
 Before enrolling in an accelerated program, research the total cost of the degree and compare it with traditional programs.

-Diploma mills often promise an accelerated degree that only takes weeks.
-Avoid scams by always choosing an accredited college or university.
+One thing to watch out for are diploma mills: unaccredited, private, for-profit colleges often promise an accelerated degree that only takes weeks.
+Avoid these scams by always choosing an accredited college or university.

 How Long Are Accelerated Degree Programs?